Comparison

 Is Mailchimp cheaper than Kit?

-Mailchimp's visible paid entry is lower, but the value case depends on whether you actually want Mailchimp's more mainstream workflow.
+Mailchimp's visible paid entry is lower, but the better value depends on whether you actually want Mailchimp's more generic workflow or Kit's creator-specific fit.

 Which is easier to use: Kit or Mailchimp?